MvvsnmDevops4122/14_DEVOPS_K8S_2026/K8s_Namespace_03.md

 ---

-## 1. What is a Kubernetes Namespace?
+# 1. What is a Kubernetes Namespace?

-- A **Namespace** in Kubernetes is a **logical partition of the cluster**.
-- It is used to **organize, isolate, and manage resources**.
+- A Namespace in Kubernetes is a logical partition used to organize and isolate cluster resources like Pods, Services, Deployments, ConfigMaps, and Secrets.

-- Within a namespace, you can deploy resources such as:
-  - Pods
-  - Services
-  - Deployments
-  - ConfigMaps
-  - Secrets
-- It acts like a **virtual cluster inside the main cluster**.
+- It acts like a virtual cluster inside the main Kubernetes cluster, helping manage multiple teams, projects, or environments such as Dev, Test, and Production.
-- Namespaces divide a cluster into **multiple virtual workspaces**.
-- This makes it easier to manage resources for different teams, projects, or environments (e.g., Dev, Test, Prod).

 <img width="995" height="504" alt="image" src="https://github.com/user-attachments/assets/7cf07ae3-0fed-46ae-98bf-4af5660138c9" />